-However, the commentary on the Bill, available at http://taxpolicy.ird.govt.nz/publications/2018-commentary-argosrrm-bill/overview, contains analysis of the proposals included in the Bill.
+However, the commentary on the Bill, available at http://taxpolicy.ird.govt.nz/publications/2018-commentary-argosrrm-bill/overview, contains analysis of the proposals included in the Bill at its introduction.
 This may supplement existing published analysis, or, for proposals that did not require a RIA, may provide impact analysis of the proposals.